JoeyStanley/jekyll-for-designers/index.md

 About me
 ========

+***PLEASE NOTE** that as of December 2, 2023, this is no longer my active website.
+This site was formally joeystanley.com but it has been moved to old.joeystanley.com.
+If you are looking for my new website, please visit joeystanley.com, which has been rebuilt using Quarto.*

 I’m an Assistant Professor in [Department of Linguistics](https://linguistics.byu.edu) at [Brigham Young University](https://www.byu.edu) specializing in sociophonetics,  dialectology, and quantitative methods.
 In May 2020, I received my Ph.D in linguistics from the [Department of Linguistics](https://linguistics.uga.edu) at the [University of Georgia](https://www.uga.edu).

 My primary area of research is on English in the western United States.
 My [dissertation](/blog/dissertation) focused on English in Cowlitz County, Washington with an emphasis on uncovering variation in vowel formant trajectories.
 I am currently involved in several research projects on Utah English (on vowels, consonants, and intonation), including a long-term project analyzing a [collection of 750 interviews](/blog/kohler-tapes) with residents of Heber City, Utah born in the early 20th Century.